 There is only one Wisconsin native shrub that turns observers into an Italian plumber who saves the princess in their spare time.
 Finding this shrub growing in the wild is sure to make you jump with one first raised and scream out “Wahoo!” like Mario.
 We also often refer to Eastern Wahoo (Euonymus atropurpureus) as the native burning bush.

 Eastern Wahoo is a large growing shrub that can eventually obtain small tree status.
 This plant is most well-known for its showy, four-pointed star-shaped fruit and its brilliant fall color.
 You’ll find this shrub growing naturally in mesic woodlands, shaded riverbanks, and woodland borders.
-In a woodland setting, it’s most commonly found in Maple-Basswood, Maple-Beech, and other similar deciduous woodlands.
+In a woodland setting, it’s most found in Maple-Basswood, Maple-Beech, and other similar deciduous woodlands.
 The largest and healthiest specimens are usually found in deep, rich humus soils, limestone soils, and lowland woods.

 This shrub is a great choice for a naturalized area or restoration project that needs some lively colors.
 In a landscape setting, this shrub would make a fine specimen or as a hedge or screen.
 The gothic red and purple flowers aren’t particularly showy, the main ornamental value of this plant comes from its fruit and fall color.

-Just because the flowers aren’t exactly show stoppers, that doesn’t mean they aren’t important.
+Just because the flowers aren’t exactly show-stoppers, that doesn’t mean they aren’t important.
 Bees, especially the Green Sweat Bee, are frequent visitors when this shrub is in bloom.
-The foliage of Eastern Wahoo is enjoyed by several species of moth larvae such as the Saddleback Looper, Pyalid Moth, American Ermine Moth, and the newly discovered Euonymus Leaf Notcher.
+The foliage of the Eastern Wahoo is enjoyed by several species of moth larvae such as the Saddleback Looper, Pyalid Moth, American Ermine Moth, and the newly discovered Euonymus Leaf Notcher.
 The fruit of this shrub isn’t the most popular with birds, although the Northern Flicker, Brown Thrasher, Eastern Bluebird, and Eastern Towhee do consume the fruit to a limited extent.

 Caring for Eastern Wahoo starts with proper siting.
 This shrub prefers dappled sunlight to light shade with moist to mesic conditions.
 It can tolerate a wide range of soil types so long as they are well-draining.
 While this plant can deal with compacted soils, it needs to be on the dry side as Eastern Wahoo is intolerant of being waterlogged.